 - Criminal judgements

 The English language is full of nuances, which can lead to confusion when attempting to understand the UK legal system.
-Without the assistance of a translator, there is an increased likelihood of:
+Without the assistance of a professional translator, there is an increased likelihood of:

 - A wrongful conviction, as a result of misunderstanding charges or evidence

-- Damage to one’s reputation, either by criminal charges or as a result of activity in a civil dispute
+- Damage to reputation, either by criminal charges or as a result of activity in a civil dispute

 - Financial loss, particularly in civil cases that rely on proper understanding of contracts and legal rights